taichi-dev/taichi_three/README.md

 New in latest master
 --------------------

+Notable changes:
 * Preview our WIP documentation at https://t3.142857.red.
 * Add `t3.SimpleModel` that simply do color interpolation between vertices.

+Minor fixes:
+* Fix an artifect in perspective mode due to texture coordinate interpolation.

 TODO list
 ---------

+Minor fixes:
+* Support non-equal width and height in camera.
+* Fix black-pixels artifect in `ms_cloth.py`.
+* Fix color artifects due to interpolation.
+* Make shadow smoother using bilerp.
+* ...

-Minor steps:
+Major steps:
 * Fix the coordinate system to be right-handed.
-* Support non-equal width and height in camera.
 * Refactor field initialization before materialization.
 * Support `t3.AmbientLight` and ambient occulsion.
+* Separate camera control logic from `t3.Camera`.
 * Support shadow mapping for `t3.SpotLight`.
-* Separate camera control logic from `t3.Camera`.
-* Fix artifects in `ms_cloth.py`.

 Ambitions:
 * Support deferred shading and SSAO.